NREL/resstock/measures/ResStockArguments/README.md

 **Geothermal Loop: Configuration**

 Configuration of the geothermal loop.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#ground-to-air-heat-pump'>Ground-to-Air Heat Pump</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#ground-to-air-heat-pump'>Ground-to-Air Heat Pump</a>) is used.

 - **Name:** ``geothermal_loop_configuration``
 - **Type:** ``Choice``